You want smart political talk without the meltdowns?

 He's now hosting his own podcast.

-One of the it's an eclectic blend of arts.
+It's an eclectic blend of arts.

-One of them is Japanese jujitsu.
+One of them is Japanese Jiu-Jitsu.

-Uh he is a Brazilian jiu-jitsu black belt.
+He is a Brazilian Jiu-Jitsu black belt.

-Uh the things that you can do to manipulate somebody's fingers alone or arms alone is you know, whenever we're we're doing jujitsu with my sensei, I'm like, ah!
+The things that you can do to manipulate somebody's fingers alone or arms alone is, you know, whenever we're doing jiu-jitsu with my sensei, I'm like, ah, ah, no, and I'm tapping out fast.

 No.

-I said literally scream.
+I said, literally scream.

-And that consists of me just, you know, pushing my arms out and him beating the crap out of them, and then I stand there and he hits me as hard as he can in my stomach, and then I have to take it again and again and again until he drops me.
+And that consists of me just, you know, pushing my arms out and him beating the crap out of them.

 Not exactly pleasant, but I'm sure you do similar things.